lsst-sqre/sqre-codekit/README.md

 github-fork-repos -u {{username}} --org {{username}}-shadow
 ```

 You'll need to create this shadow organization in advance.
-Working in a shadow organization is useful for testing and safety.
+Working in a shadow organization is useful for testing.

 If you want to take a recent fork, you will need to delete the existing shadow repos first: